robotic-vision-lab/Progressive-Conditional-Generative-Adversarial-Network/README.md

 In three dimensions, synthetic data may take the form of meshes, voxels, or raw point clouds in order to learn a representation that facilitates the solution of computer vision tasks such as classification, segmentation, and reconstruction.
-Moreover, automatically synthesizing 3D point clouds can provide a source of potentially infinite amounts of diverse data.
+Automatically synthesizing 3D point clouds can provide a source of potentially infinite amounts of diverse data.

 <p align="center">
 <img src='./misc/pcgan_overview.png'>